Skip to content ↓

 Understanding the World

-Our understanding of the world will explore what we can learn about the past from stories.
-We will find out about buildings, homes and jobs from the past.
+This term we will be finding out as much as we can about dinosaurs.
+The children will be in control of what they would like to find out and we will make the learning as hands on as we can, including trying to find our own fossils.
 We will also continue to explore the natural world around us and observe seasonal changes through our weekly outdoor learning sessions.

 Expressive Art and Design